 A critical reading of a landmark modernist poem by Dr Oliver Tearle

 The Waste Land, first published in 1922, is arguably the most important poem of the whole twentieth century.
-It arguably remains a timely poem, even though its origins were very specifically the post-war Europe of 1918-22; nevertheless, the poem takes on a new significance in the age of Brexit.
+It remains a timely poem, even though its origins were very specifically the post-war Europe of 1918-22; nevertheless, the poem takes on a new significance in the age of Brexit.
 Written by T. S. Eliot, who was then beginning to make a name for himself following the publication (and modest success) of his first two volumes of poetry, The Waste Land has given rise to more critical analysis and scholarly interpretation than just about any other poem.
 Critics and readers are still arguing over what it means.
 In this post, we plan to give a brief introduction to, and analysis of, The Waste Land in terms of its key themes and features.
 We will then zoom in and look at the individual five sections of the poem more closely in separate posts.
 (We say ‘brief introduction’ and ‘short analysis’, but even the shortest analysis of Eliot’s The Waste Land is going to require a longish essay.
 Readers looking for a more detailed discussion of Eliot’s poem, particularly in its context of modernist poetry of the 1920s, are advised to seek out Oliver Tearle’s study, The Great War, The Waste Land and the Modernist Long Poem.)